Taiwan King of the Mountain (KOM) Challenge

 - All breakfasts.

-- Hotel transfers, end-of-race transport, and transfer from Hualien to Taipei on the final day.
+- Transfer from Taipei to Hualien, end-of-race transport, and transfer from Hualien to Taipei on the final day.
 Guided rides on each of the days leading up to the event.

 - Guided visits in Taipei and Hualien to notable tourist and cultural attractions